filrak/vsf/docs/rfc/api-client.md

 # API Client package
-:::tip tl;dr
 API client provides a friendly abstraction layer over network calls and their configuration.
 By using it we can hide implementation details of **how** we get the data and just expose declarative API to be consumed by other apps.
-With that we can easily do things like switching from ES to GQL without introducing breaking cahnges
+With that we can easily do things like switching from ES to GQL without introducing breaking cahnges.
+Every integration should have it's own API client.

-Every integration should use it's own API client.
-Core is exposing common interface that every API Client should use to ensure common way of configuring requests, headers etc  (there is only one interface for`setup()` function which is global API configuration).
-API Clients will be using axios.

-API client is one of two parts of eCommerce/CMS integration.
-Second one is an integration that exposes Vue hooks.
-API client is not mandatory but we should promote writing dedicated API clients as a good practice to ensure that every integration is configurable
+API client is one of the three parts of eCommerce/CMS integration.
+Other ones are [Composables](./composables.md) and [helpers](./helpers.md).

+As a good practice Vue Storefront API clients should use [axios](https://github.com/axios/axios) to provide decent level of configuration over network calls.

 **Every API client is a standalone package that can be used in any JavaScript project.**.

+:::warning
+If platform you want to integrate with has it's own API client you don't need to create another one.
 :::

-## Responsibilities

-API client responsibility is just to make an abstraction over API data operations and it's configuration.

 ## Architecture
 ![Architecture](./assets/api-client.png)